 Will wither, be driven away, and be no more.

 This has never happened.
 Ever.
-Yes, there have been a reduction in the amount of water flowing in the Nile.
+Yes, there have been times where there was a reduction in the amount of water flowing in the Nile.
 But, it has never ever dried up like this.
-And, it is something that Egypt fears greatly.
+And, here’s where I get to point out that the New King James Version makes a mistake.

 To a certain degree, Egypt already IS afraid of Israel.
 But, I’m not sure that ‘terror’ would be an accurate description of what she feels now.
 Something changes… or happens, to make Egypt afraid of Israel.